 By partially using existing infrastructure, it will extend the life of ETAP, producing new gas and oil supplies that will be delivered to the CATS terminal in Teesside and the Forties Pipeline System facilities in central Scotland, respectively.
-BP underlined that Seagull, which is due onstream in mid-2023, is ”the latest tie-back project in a wider programme to extend field life across the wider North Sea region.”
+BP underlines that Seagull, which is due onstream in mid-2023, is ”the latest tie-back project in a wider programme to extend field life across the wider North Sea region.”

 The next one will be Murlach, another ETAP tie-back project that BP aims to bring onstream in 2025.
-Aside from supporting local supply chains, tie-backs like Seagull use existing infrastructure and have lower lifecycle carbon emissions compared to new-build production facilities, elaborated the UK giant.
+Aside from supporting local supply chains, tie-backs like Seagull use existing infrastructure and have lower lifecycle carbon emissions compared to new-build production facilities, says the UK giant.

 More gas and less CO2 in Indonesia

 Meanwhile, BP is also making progress on its plans for the Tangguh gas asset in Indonesia in a bid to carry out “a second, highly complex expansion” with three parts.
 This entails developing the nearby Ubadari gas field, carbon capture utilisation and storage (CCUS) of the Vorwata reservoir CO2 emissions, and enhancing gas recovery through onshore compression.